kayserj/sms-installer/Readme.md

 Essentially you need to setup an SSH tunnel to trick the server into thinking you're local to it.
 Browse to the section on allowing remote networks, and add your remote networks to this allow list.

 You can also use xQuartz to establish X11 forwarding.
-By installing a webbrowser on the remote server, you can X11 forward that browswer to your desktop.
+By installing a web browser on the remote server, you can X11 forward that browswer to your desktop.

 Sabnzbd has been templated to prevent such issues, and the configuration wizard should be accessible from remote networks.